OCR-D/ocrd-website/site/en/workflows.md

 ### Step 6: Dewarping

-In this processing step a document image is taken as input and the text line is straightened if its curved.
+In this processing step, a document image is taken as input and the text lines are straightened or stretched if they are curved.
 The input image has to be binarized for the module to work.

 <table class="before-after">